sasgustav/teste-desenvolvimento-angular-maxprocess/README.md

 - **AuthGuard**: checks JWT expiration before granting access to protected routes.

 These changes aim to make the project easier to maintain and slightly more secure.

+## Additional Analysis

+The base project already demonstrated a straightforward JWT authentication flow using an interceptor and route protection.
+However all component templates were inline and API calls were mixed inside components.

+### Suggested Improvements
+- Extract API requests into services for better separation of concerns.
+- Handle token expiration and 401 errors globally.
+- Provide basic navigation and logout functionality.
+- Use external templates and styles to keep components clean.

+### What Was Implemented
+- Created `UserService` encapsulating user API access.
+- Added logout method and global error handling in `TokenInterceptor`.
+- Introduced navigation header with logout button in `AppComponent`.
+- Converted components to use their own HTML and CSS files.
+- Enabled animations module required by PrimeNG.

+These changes make the example closer to a real world Angular application and easier to extend.